Sun0fABeach/vue-use-paginator/README.md

 ### Paginator buttons

 When displaying paginator buttons, you often don't have enough slots for each page and therefore need to use a placeholder like '...'.
 Calculating the positions of these placeholders is not trivial.
-Luckily, `buttons` is an array of [`IPaginatorButton`](<#user-content-definitions> "IPaginatorButton") where each item contains the following properties to help you out.
+Fortunately, `buttons` is an array of [`IPaginatorButton`](<#user-content-definitions> "IPaginatorButton") where each item contains the following properties to help you out.

 | Name       | Type       | Description
 | ---------- | ---------- | -----------